-The Corya Landscape Unit contains approximately 3% of the Timber Supply Area (TSA) contributing landbase.
-It also has a significant portion of the pulp stand portion of the landbase, which is an important segment of the partitioned Annual Allowable Cut (AAC).
+The Deep Creek Landscape Unit contains approximately 3% of the Timber Supply Area (TSA) contributing landbase.

 The LRMP identified Enhanced Timber Development (ETD) areas within the operable landbase where the intent is to increase the available timber supply and to improve timber quality.
 Management of the timber resource is a high priority within these areas.
 Therefore, they are located where there is low conflict with other values and where there is high potential for timber growth (Map 2).
-It is anticipated these areas may provide a framework for an intensive silviculture strategy and that they will be targeted for available intensive management funding (Objective #5.3).
+It is anticipated these areas may provide a framework for an intensive silviculture strategy and that they will be targeted for available intensive management funding.